paulbradshaw/MED7373-Data-Journalism/README.md

 * Task: Development of data journalism project
 * Reading: Bogost et al (2010) Newsgames: Journalism at Play

-## Week 8: Critical cartography: why, how - and when - to map
+## 7: Critical cartography: why, how - and when - to map

 By the end of this week you should be able to create a range of map types (point, shape, heat) and talk about the ethical issues surrounding mapping.
 You should also be able to use SQL to query data.

 * Workshop: [fork this!](https://github.com/paulbradshaw/MED7373-Data-Journalism/tree/master/mapping) Creating shape maps using Carto or Fusion Tables; creating hex maps [using R](https://github.com/paulbradshaw/Rintro/blob/master/mapping/mapping_hex_tiles_basics.Rmd) [or JavaScript](https://github.com/paulbradshaw/jsintro/tree/master/mappinghex)
 * Task: Development of data journalism project
 * Reading: [Thinking about maps](http://personalpages.manchester.ac.uk/staff/m.dodge/rethinking_maps_introduction_pageproof.pdf)
+* Reading: any chapter(s) from [Mapping, Society and Technology](http://open.lib.umn.edu/mapping/)

-## Week 9: Fetching the haystack, finding the needle: coding for finding stories
+## 8: Fetching the haystack, finding the needle: coding for finding stories

 By the end of this week you should be able to use basic commands in the command line to fetch, find, combine and move data.
 You should also be able to explain how regular expressions (regex) work, and use them to locate and extract information from files.